ceilfors/daun/README.md

     Branches that match the pattern set in this option will not be checked out by daun.
     Multiple patterns are supported by space character.
 Pattern is matched by using [File.fnmatch?](http://ruby-doc.org/core-1.9.3/File.html#method-c-fnmatch-3F) method.

+    Daun will by default check out all branches.
 The example above will blacklist any branches that have hotfix/ or release/ prefix.

 * daun.tag.blacklist